payments industry landscape

 The Payments Industry Landscape: The Payment Ecosystem of Today

 There has been so much technological development in the card payments industry landscape over the past seventy years.
-It all started in the late ’40s with Frank McNamara forgetting his wallet home and then devising a plan among his friends to pay for his dinner via a payment network at a Manhattan restaurant.
+It all started in the late ’40s when Frank McNamara forgot his wallet at home and then devised a plan among his friends to pay for his dinner via a payment network at a Manhattan restaurant.

-The card payment industry has been a culmination of technological leaps almost every decade to become the behemoth global payment ecosystem today.
+The card payment industry has culminated in technological leaps almost every decade to become the behemoth global payment ecosystem today.
 After that fateful night in 1949, the ’50s were a period in which more card networks popped up to start offering more ubiquitous card services.
 The ’60s led to a more organized network of banks working in tandem to develop the budding industry.

-The ’70s established those networks into global partnerships that started offering electronic authorization, ushering in the ’80s, which saw development and expansion in point of sale terminals.
-The 90’s introduced wireless capabilities, and card payments started to become more mainstream and ubiquitous.
+The ’70s established those networks into global partnerships offering electronic authorization, ushering in the ’80s, which saw development and expansion in point-of-sale terminals.
+The 90s introduced wireless capabilities, and card payments became more mainstream and ubiquitous.

 The 2000s ended with blossoming eCommerce and on-the-go POS devices, kickstarting mobile businesses and payments capabilities.